 At first, I worked on my fears.
 I tried to understand what they are and how they influence my actions and decisions.
-I pounded on this for some time until my fears' hold on me were no longer fierce, and I could often thwart it.
-A therapist also taught me how to make friends with my fears, and this helped tremendously.
+I pounded on this for some time until my fears' hold on me was no longer fierce, and I could often thwart it.
+A therapist also taught me how to make friends with my fears, which helped tremendously.
 I can look at what went wrong and do something about it or assure my inner self that it is no longer unconquerable.
 I could do something about it, so the fear slowly disappeared.

 Now, I live my life with fuller awareness, not out of fear.
 I choose.
-I no longer react, and I don't quit because what I am doing is not a reaction.
+I no longer react and don't quit because what I am doing is not a reaction.
 I take deliberate steps, own the outcomes, test them out, and steer the next step based on what I have learned.

-In other words, I now have the reasonable control of my actions.
+In other words, I now have reasonable control of my actions.
 I decided and gave a chosen activity my total commitment.
-Not anymore, oh I'll do it when I'm free, or I'll test it out, or I'll see if I like it.
+Not anymore, Oh, I'll do it when I'm free, test it out, or see if I like it.
 No. I decided and focused on the chosen task till completion.

 My productivity has gone up, and my complaints are gone.
 My hating of life for giving up a career is all gone.
 This new view is what I like to embrace now, and I give it my all.
 I have come to enjoy my day more.
 I no longer count my input.
-I do what I can do and do it and give it my all.
+I do what I can do and give it my all.
 Remember Aesop's fox.
 He wanted a bunch of grapes with all his heart, but he could not reach them.
 He jumped and jumped so that he could avoid failure.
 He exclaimed, "ahhhh, they are probably sour!!!!"
 He won by failing.